-- Make sure you have the ScreenOS 6.1.0 firmware.
-For information on obtaining the firmware, see "Downloading New Firmware" on page 18. - Log into security device A. - Save the existing configuration by running the following command:
+- a.
+Make sure you have the ScreenOS 6.2.0 firmware.
+For information about obtaining the firmware, see "Downloading New Firmware" on page 18. - b.
+Log into security device A. - c.
+Save the existing configuration by running the following command:

-d.
-Run the TFTP server on your computer by double-clicking the TFTP server application.
+- d.
+Run the TFTP server on your computer by double-clicking the TFTP server application. - e.
 Run the following command on the security device:

-where ip_addr is the IP address of your computer, and screenos_filename is the filename of the ScreenOS 6.1.0 firmware.
+where ip_addr is the IP address of your computer, and screenos_filename is the filename of the ScreenOS 6.2.0 firmware.

-- Reset the security device when the upgrade is complete.
-Run the reset command and enter y at the prompt to reset the device. - Wait a few minutes, and then log into the security device again.
-You can verify the security device ScreenOS firmware version by using the get system command. - 4.
-Synchronize device A (CLI only).
+- f.
+Reset the security device when the upgrade is complete.
+Run the reset command and enter y at the prompt to reset the device. - g.
+Wait a few minutes, and then log into the security device again.
+You can verify the security device ScreenOS firmware version by using the get system command.

+4. Synchronize device A (CLI only).

-After you complete the upgrade of device A to ScreenOS 6.1.0, manually synchronize the two devices.
+After you complete the upgrade of device A to ScreenOS 6.2.0, manually synchronize the two devices.
 On device A (backup), issue the exec nsrp sync rto all from peer command from the peer CLI to synchronize the RTOs from device B (primary device).